HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - Page 5 - Search Centre portlet
 - Page 6 - Custom JSF portlet with simple form (disabled in JMeter script because there are some errors)
 - Page 7 - Script Application portlet (Added JavaScript Functions, Date and Time object examples)
-- Page 8 - Added all above portlets in this page except JSF portlet
+- Page 8 - Added all mentioned portlets except JSF portlet

 After completing the authoring steps, the anonymous portal user and authenticated users (added to openLDAP) must render the pages.
 Every page request uses a `/GET API` call (for example, `/wps/portal/portletsperf/page1`) and there is a response assertion in a sampler to validate the content html in the response body.